HughP/Supporting-Evidence-For-OALC-and-Serials/README.md

 This repo was put together by Hugh Paterson III on September 4th 2022.
 To the extent that it is copyright-able, it is licensed under the Creative Commons License by Attribute.

-This repo is designed to be the "data pack" part of the following conference presentation:
+This repo is designed to be the "data pack" part of the following:

 Paterson III, Hugh J. 2022.
 OLAC Collections: The Case of Serials.
 Paper presented at the Language Documentation and Archiving Conference.
 Berlin-Brandenburgische Akademie der Wissenschaften, Berlin, Germany.
 October 5th–7th. https://hughandbecky.us/Hugh-CV/talk/2022-olac-collections-the-case-of-serials/

+Paterson III, Hugh J. 2023.
+OLAC and Serials: An Appraisal LangArc-2 workshop at the JCDL'23.